The Mediterranean diet, explained.

 This eating regime celebrates whole grains, fruits and vegetables, fish and seafood, and of course, olive oil.
-You can’t go to the Mediterranean without fresh bread sponged in oil and balsamic vinegar.

 The advantages of following a Mediterranean diet.

 While more a holistic approach to nutrition than a ‘diet’, the Mediterranean diet eating style relies on REAL foods.
-It’s connected to heart health, improved weight loss and increased brain function.

 The Mediterranean diet is high in vegetables, fruits, whole grains, beans, nuts and seeds and olive oil.

-According to Mayo Clinic, the main features of this diet include:
+The main features of this diet include:

 - Daily consumption of vegetables, fruits, whole grains and healthy fats